-If you are a recent high school graduate considering a Mount Olive College education, your first concern should not be the burden of how to pay for it.
+If you are an adult student considering a Mount Olive College education, your first concern should not be the burden of how to pay for it.
 Finding the “right fit,” the best academics, and the most positive environment should be your top priority.
 That’s why making college as affordable as possible is one of our primary goals at Mount Olive College.

-Explore the page below to learn how to apply for financial aid as a new student at Mount Olive College.
+Explore the page below to learn how to apply for financial aid as a continuing education student at Mount Olive College.

-To apply for need-based financial aid, you will need to submit a completed FAFSA.
-It is available at public libraries, local high school guidance offices and financial aid offices.
-You may obtain a PIN number at any time by visiting www.pin.ed.gov.
-In order for your FAFSA information to be sent to Mount Olive College, please include the school code of 002949.
-Paper copies are also available online at www.fafsa.ed.gov.
+To apply for need-based financial aid at Mount Olive College, you will need to submit a completed FAFSA.
+You may first obtain a FAFSA PIN number at any time by visiting www.pin.ed.gov.
+To ensure that your FAFSA information is sent to Mount Olive College, please include the school code of 002949.

-The FAFSA asks for financial information about you and your family, like income and asset information, as well as your academic background.
+The FAFSA asks for financial information about you and your family, such as income and asset information, as well as your academic background.
 You will receive a Student Aid Report (SAR) based on the information you reported in your application.
-Be sure to check your SAR for errors and let us know if there are any corrections.
+Be sure to check your SAR for errors, and let us know if there are any corrections.
 We will develop a financial aid package for you based on the information in your SAR.

 To be eligible for financial aid, you must meet the following general requirements:

-- Officially accepted as a degree-seeking student to Mount Olive College
+- Be officially accepted as a degree or licensure-seeking student to Mount Olive College

 - Maintain satisfactory academic progress in a major course of study